hddm-devs/hddm/docs/source/methods.rst

 HDDM includes several hierarchical Bayesian model formulations for the DDM and LBA.
 For illustrative purposes we present the graphical model depiction of a hierarchical DDM model with informative priors and group only inter-trial variablity parameters.
+Note, however, that there is also a model with non-informative priors.

 ..  figure:: graphical_hddm.svg